(214) 390-7947 (Overseas Callers)

 Do you organize airport pick-up?

 Yes, we do organize airport pickups for you in San Jose.
 A local representative of IFRE will be waiting at the airport arrival terminal for you upon your landing in San Jose Airport.
-All of the airport pickup details will be provided to you prior to your flight to Costa Rica.
+All of the airport pickup details will be provided to you before your flight to Costa Rica.

 What happens if I miss a flight or arrive late?

-How can I get to my accommodations from the airport, if I did not connect with IFRE’s local representative in the airport?
+How can I get to my accommodations from the airport if I did not connect with IFRE’s local representative in the airport?

 Who will come to pick me up?
 How do I recognize the person at the airport?

 A local representative of IFRE will come to pick you up at the San Jose Airport prior to the start of your volunteer program.
-IFRE will provide you with all the personal details of its representative before your flight to San Jose, Costa Rica so that once you have landed you can get in touch with them.
+IFRE will provide you with all the personal details of its representative before your flight to San Jose, Costa Rica, so that once you have landed, you can get in touch with them.
 You can recognize our representative by looking for a person holding a white sign with your name written on it.

 Who will bring me to the airport for my departure after completing my volunteer work?